 First gear review

-Repeated questions from various MPs have elicited Ministerial assurances that officials were working on the review “in earnest”, that the public consultation would commence “soon” and would be “widely publicised”.
+Repeated questions from various MPs have elicited ministerial assurances that officials were working on the review “in earnest”, that the public consultation would commence “soon” and would be “widely publicised”.
 Similar evasive responses followed in the House of Lords, but there was deafening silence as to the remit of the review, whether it would include all offences or be limited to the most serious, and when something, anything, might actually happen.

 The review was first promised by Grayling, who was replaced as Justice Secretary a year later by Michael Gove.
-After two years of waiting for Grayling and Gove to move out of first gear the review out-lived another Minister, with Gove giving way to another Justice Secretary Elizabeth Truss in the post Brexit re-shuffle in July.
+After two years of waiting for Grayling and Gove to move out of first gear, the review out-lived another Minister, with Gove giving way to another Justice Secretary Elizabeth Truss in the post Brexit re-shuffle in July.

-Hoping that this might finally spark some life into this slumbering review Cycling UK wrote to the Ministry of Justice (MOJ) following Truss’s appointment.
+Hoping that this might finally spark some life into this slumbering review, Cycling UK wrote to the Ministry of Justice (MOJ) following Truss’s appointment.
 The result was officials from the Ministry of Justice (MOJ) agreeing to meet with Cycling UK last Friday, and at last a few answers.

 Timescale and remit

-Contrary to previous suggestion that the review might form part of a wider sentencing review, Cycling UK was told there will be a review looking specifically at motoring offences and penalties, with a public consultation beginning before Christmas, and an intention to bring legislation before parliament in 2017.
+Contrary to previous suggestions that the review might form part of a wider sentencing review, Cycling UK was told there will be a review looking specifically at motoring offences and penalties, with a public consultation beginning before Christmas, and an intention to bring legislation before parliament in 2017.